Something to do, someone to love, something to look forward to

 “The three components of happiness are something to do, someone to love, and something to look forward to" - Gordon Livingstone M.D.

-The work shines a light on being an outsider, on power dynamics, on having to prove yourself and your worth repeatedly.
+The work shines a light on being an outsider, on power dynamics and racism, on having to prove yourself and your worth repeatedly.
 It tells of the longing for home.
 It’s the story told by Teuta, a woman who fled her country and came to Sweden in search of a better life and future for herself and her family.

 The piece speaks of the somethings to do, the someones to love and the things there are yet to look forward to.
-Things which are worth fighting for and keep us going, which are still so relevant in today’s climate.
+Things which are worth fighting for and keep us going, those which bring us together.

 The multidisciplinary piece balances on the exciting border between contemporary dance and physical theatre.
 Together with the cast, Lee Brummer has created a language of her own.
 It’s a raw and storytelling language, consisting of communicative movement.
 A painful, universally-told story unfolds and is told by the dancers.
 The result is a performance that in a direct, playful and yet accessible way intertwines dance with spoken word, text, movement and music.